Diagrammatic category theory: (Co)ends and weighted (co)limits

 This diagram may be easier to understand if viewed as the mapping of $(Fc)^\op \in \cD^\op$ through $\cD(\Endash,d) \colon \cD^\op \to \Set$; the $Fc$ part is vertically flipped. \begin{supplemental} This representation enables us to easily depict properties, such as ``returning to its original state after undergoing two upside-down flips''.
 Therefore, this representation will frequently prove valuable in subsequent discussions. \end{supplemental}

 We represent $\cC(a,\Endash)$ as the following two expressions:

-It could be more comprehensible if you think of it this way: $\cC(a,\Endash)$ can be viewed as an element of $\Func{\cC}{\Set}$, as shown on the left side of the diagram, and when viewed as a functor from $\cC$ to $\Set$, it is represented as shown on the right side.
+It could be more comprehensible if you think of it this way: $\cC(a,\Endash)$ can be viewed as an element of $\Func{\cC}{\Set}$, as shown on the left-hand side of the diagram, and when viewed as a functor from $\cC$ to $\Set$, it is represented as shown on the right-hand side.